pytorch/audio/test/torchaudio_unittest/prototype/hifi_gan/original/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 This code is used for testing that our implementation matches the original one.
-Enable such testing ported code has been are modified in the minimal way, namely:
+To enable such testing the ported code has been are modified in a minimal way, namely:
  - Remove objects other than `mel_spectrogram` and its dependencies from `meldataset.py`
  - Remove objects other than `AttrDict` from `env.py`
  - Remove objects other than `init_weights` and `get_padding` from `utils.py`
- - Add `return_complex=False` argument to `torch.stft` call in `mel_spectrogram` in `meldataset.py`,
+ - Add `return_complex=False` argument to `torch.stft` call in `mel_spectrogram` in `meldataset.py`, to make code
-   to make code PyTorch 2.0 compatible
+PyTorch 2.0 compatible
  - Remove the import statements required only for the removed functions.
   - Add `# flake8: noqa` at the top of each file so as not to report any format issue on the ported code.
 The implementation of the retained functions and classes and their formats are kept as-is.